PoE (Power over Ethernet)

 carry electrical power and data.
 Thus, a single cable can

-provide both a data connection and power to devices such as wireless access
+provide a data connection and power to devices such as wireless access

 points, IP cameras, and VoIP phones.